5 Sure-Fire Definitive Ways to Raise Your GPA

 - Go to office hours!
 I am serious, find out when the Professor has their office hours and take advantage.
 Do not just go once and then wonder why it didn’t help.
 Go every week.
 Write down questions from the lecture and present them to the Professor.
 Getting one on one time with your Professor will allow you to understand the material in a new way.
 The Professor might explain it differently one on one than they did in class.
 This will also allow you to get to know the Professor and possibly ask for a Letter of Recommendation in the future.
 I earned an A in Gross Anatomy and Mammalogy (and many other classes) and it was partly due to my weekly office hour sessions.

-- Teach someone else the material.
+2. Teach someone else the material.
 This study published in 4/2018 highlights how teaching others can help you learn.
 One of my study partners and I would take turns teaching each other key points from the class notes.
 This really helped with organic chemistry and physiology.
 For organic chemistry, we would use an empty classroom and utilize the whiteboards and basically teach and work through problems together.
 If we ran into a roadblock we’d write it down and go to the Professor’s office hours.
 This allowed me to raise my GPA for O-chem as the semester went on.
 For organic chemistry, I started out with a B- average and by the end of the semester, I got an A!
 Even though I got one C on an exam I was still able to get an A in organic chemistry.
+Everyone loves the online flashcard sites but sometimes the simple act of handwriting the material onto flashcards and then teaching it to someone else, makes it stick.
+These colorful flashcards with holes punched in will make carrying these around a breeze!

 Attempting to raise your GPA does not have a quick or easy solution.
 This is a lifestyle change.
 If you just implement one or two of these items, your test scores will go up and in turn, you will raise your GPA!